|Activity||Ruby Valley Trek|

 All personal bills (Alcoholic Drinks, Hot and Cold Drinks) in tea houses/ lodges or in cafe except standard meals mentioned (including Breakfast, Lunch, Dinner with seasonal fruits) are excluded from the package.

 The weather is one of the most important factors to look at when deciding to trek to The Ruby Valley Trek.
 It is best suited to trek during the spring, summer, and autumn.
 During the winters and monsoon, it becomes difficult to trek due to strong winds, storms, and slippery trails.

 This time is the coldest, especially from early January to early February.
 The temperature can be extremely cold.
 Though the day may be warm and admirable with clear skies, the night time would be extremely cold.
 It would not be suggested to trek during this time.

 March – April

 This is the best time of the season to trek in the Ruby Valley Trek.
-The weather is very favourable through the trek.
+The weather is very favorable through the trek.
 Stunning views of the central Himalayan range will be seen.
 Temperatures may start increasing from the mid of March and with clear skies, snow mountains will be seen at their best.
-Many trekkers often succeed their expedition at this time.
-On the journey, the rhododendron flowers will be blooming at its best with a variety of colours.
+Many trekkers often succeed in their expedition at this time.
+On the journey, the rhododendron flowers will be blooming at its best in a variety of colors.